sslyutov/MedelOpt_SNIRF_Homer3/snirf_hdf5_homer3.md

 Also a stim group is created for each manual trigger set from AcqKnowledge.
 The duration for manual trigger is set to .001 second as a minimal value.<br>
 The total number of stim groups depends on a number of event sources registered during a data acquisition.
-The trigger marker in AcqKnowledge is added on the second sample of a data acquisition if the trigger is set to on possition prior to a start of the data acquisition.
+In AcqKnowledge, if the trigger(gpio) is set to the ON position before the start of data acquisition, the trigger marker is added at the second sample.
 <br>

 | Field   | Type                             | Description                                                                 |